networkx/networkx/.github/PULL_REQUEST_TEMPLATE.md

 https://networkx.org/documentation/latest/developer/contribute.html
 -->

-If you are using a LLM or any other AI model (ChatGPT, llama, mistral, claude ...), please read through the [Contributor Guide](https://networkx.org/documentation/latest/developer/contribute.html) first.
-Please remove this comment from the description before opening the Pull Request.
+If you are using a LLM or any other AI model (ChatGPT, llama, mistral, claude ...), please read and follow the guidelines in the [Contributor Guide](https://networkx.org/documentation/latest/developer/contribute.html) before submitting your PR.
+Turn your LLM response into a contribution that follows guidelines before submitting it.

+Remove these comments from the description before opening the Pull Request.